American Realty Capital to buy CapLease for $2.2 billion

-American Realty Capital Properties Inc ARCP.O will buy CapLease Inc LSE.N for about $2.2 billion, including debt, saying the deal would make it the third largest U.S. real estate investment trust in the net-lease sector where tenants pay most of the operating costs.
+American Realty Capital Properties Inc ARCP.O will buy CapLease Inc LSE.N for about $2.2 billion (1.4 billion pounds), including debt, saying the deal would make it the third largest U.S. real estate investment trust in the net-lease sector where tenants pay most of the operating costs.

 The CapLease deal follows ARCP's failed efforts to buy Cole Credit Property Trust III for $6.7 billion, which would have made it the largest publicly traded REIT in the net-lease sector.